apostrophecms/uploadfs/README.md

 ## Less Frequently Used Options

+* If you are using the `local` backend (files on your server's drive), you might not like that when `disable` is called, the permissions of a file are set to `000` (no one has access).
+If you wish, you can pass the `disablePermissions` option.
+As usual with Unix permissions, this is an OCTAL NUMBER, not a decimal one.
+Octal constants have been deprecated, so in modern JavaScript it is best to write it like this:

+    // Only the owner can read.
+This is handy if
+    // your proxy server serves static files for you and
+    // shares a group but does not run as the same user
+    disablePermissions: parseInt("0400", 8)

+You can also change the permissions set when `enable` is invoked via `enablePermissions`.
+Keep in mind that `enable()` is not invoked for a brand new file (it receives the default permissions).
+You might choose to write:

+    // Only the owner and group can read.
+    enablePermissions: parseInt("0440", 8)

 * In backends like imagemagick that support it, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
 This is necessary for the original to be of any use on the web.
 But it does modify the original.
 So if you really don't want this, you can set the `orientOriginals` option to `false`.

 * It is possible to pass your own custom storage module instead of `local` or `s3`.
 Follow `local.js` or `s3.js` as a model, and specify your backend like this:

     storage: require('mystorage.js')

 * You may specify an alternate image processing backend via the `image` option.
-Two backends, `imagemagick` and `imagecrunch`, are built in. [imagecrunch](http://github.com/punkave/imagecrunch) is a Mac-specific optional tulity that is much faster than `imagemagick`.
+Two backends, `imagemagick` and `imagecrunch`, are built in. [imagecrunch](http://github.com/punkave/imagecrunch) is a Mac-specific optional utility that is much faster than `imagemagick`.
 You may also supply an object instead of a string to use your own image processor.
 Just follow the existing `imagecrunch.js` and `imagemagick.js` files as a model.

 ## Extra features for S3: caching and CDNs